kenzap/api-docs/source/index.html.md

 * bring **highly performant** user experience
 * ensure **consistency** in the ecosystem of Cloud Extensions

 The API examples are provided in JavaScript language.
-The query on the right side demonstrates how to return 25 records of products stored in the Cloud Space of the E-commerce extension.
+The example query on the right side demonstrates how to return 25 records of products stored in the Cloud Space of the E-commerce extension.

 <aside class="notice">
 You must replace <code>your_api_key</code> with your API key.